starryywonder/codepath-ios-flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-- Figuring out the constraints of this app took some time to figure out.
+- Wasn't sure how to upload a app icon at first.